sebastienroy/shutter_meta_tester/README.md

   - Easy to build
   - Easy to control the pulse duration
 - The cons
-  - Does not take into account the physical phenomenos induces by a physical shutter
+  - Does not take into account the physical phenomenos induces by a physical shutter.
+Is that really a con ?